 - Once cooked, remove from the oven and let the rhubarb bars cool completely to room temperature.
 Cover and place in the fridge for at least 1-2 hours to set.
 Once you are ready to eat, remove and top with powdered sugar right before serving.
 Enjoy!

-*Rhubarb Bars can be stored in the freezer up to 2 months.
+- Rhubarb Bars can be stored in the freezer for up to 2 months.
 Simply remove from the freezer and defrost on the counter before eating.

 Love the clarity of the recipe.
 Easy to follow even for beginner cooks.
 I underestimated the cooking/assembly time, not allowing sufficient cooling time.
 My garden rhubarb left the curd blah beige, not pink.

 Would it work well to individually wrap these for a bake sale?

 Not sure!
 The curd may stick to the wrapper but otherwise, it should be okay.

 Have made this a bunch of times now.
 I’ve made it as written and doubled the curd—good both ways.
 Delicious and not too sweet.
 Thank you!